DKXXXL/ParaCDCL/README.md

-# ECE750-Project
+# Parametrized CDCL in Coq
 Parametrized CDCL Algorithm

 ***

 Use `make` to build the project.

-Run `./test.sh` to test three trivial cases solved.
+Run `./test.sh` to test several trivial cases solved.